Abhishek0697/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Improving Fine-Grain Retail Product Image Classification
+        * Developing a pipeline for Plugs detection for Inventory management in Retail Stores
+        * Dataset Analysis and Cleaning

   - title: "Graduate Research Assistant"